yashnaray/Stylr/README.md

-While CGI is horribly inefficient and is universally considered to be a terrible way of doing things (see the documentation for the [removed Python `cgi` module](https://docs.python.org/3/library/cgi.html)), this does allow us to host the project for free on [cise.ufl.edu](https://cise.ufl.edu) and take advantage of the university database servers.
+While CGI is horribly inefficient and is universally considered to be a terrible way of doing things (see the documentation for the [removed Python `cgi` module](https://docs.python.org/3/library/cgi.html)), this does allow us as part of our tuition to host the project on [cise.ufl.edu](https://cise.ufl.edu) and take advantage of the university database servers.
 It also makes development easier.
 In any case, if we were trying to make it efficient,